MARSHALL HAS GROWN INTO A PREMIER MEDICAL DEVICE CONTRACT MANUFACTURER

 In 2001 Marshall added CNC Swiss machining capabilities and manual 2D and 3D wire and tube bending.
 This addition opened Marshall to greater opportunities in the medical device industry.
 John Timmersman was looking toward the future when he invited his son-in-law, Mike Burchill into the company as his designated future successor, who steered the company towards the medical industry.
 Robots and additional automation were acquired to accommodate high volume production, and capabilities were again expanded with the addition of CNC wire EDM in 2006.

 Since Marshall was already acquainted with manual bending, the company began experimenting with CNC bending of small diameter pre-machined wire in 2007.
-Ultimately this would help meet the increasing quality demands of prominent medical device customers.
+Ultimately this would help Marshall meet the increasing volume demands and the elevated quality requirements of their prominent medical device customers.
 Marshall’s ingenuity and persistence lead them to new places and now they are at the forefront of CNC 2D and 3D bending for the medical device industry.

 As Marshall enhanced their medical manufacturing capabilities, they also intensified their quality system.
 To better serve its growing medical device customers, Marshall successfully achieved ISO 13485 certification in 2010.
 Two years later Marshall added CNC Laser Tube Cutting capabilities followed by CNC Laser welding in 2013.